 Therions dress simply.
-Most seldom wear jewelry aside from the ribboned piercings worn on formal occasions.
-However, in large towns and cities the influences of Bergtrolls and Dweorgs have made jewelry more commonplace.
+Most seldom wear jewelry.
+However, in large villages and towns the influences of Bergtrolls and Dweorgs have made jewelry more commonplace.

 Therion literary traditions emphasize memorizing and retelling "wisdom stories".
-There are many such stories, most of which describe the world before the creation of the eight intelligent races.
+There are many such stories, most of which describe the world before the creation of the six intelligent races.
 Some of these stories are believed to be historically accurate, while others are recognized as fiction.
-The general theme of the stories is how the Oids increased in wisdom and how it is now the duty of Therions to gather this wisdom together and preserve what was learned in those earliest years.
+The general theme of the stories is how the people of ancient times increased in wisdom and how it is now the duty of Therions to gather this wisdom together and preserve what was learned in those earliest years.

-Therions can live 80 to 100 years and slowly gain vitality as they age.
-They do not die of old age, but eventually take on an animal's form forever.
-Even those Therions who were previously unable to use therianthropy gain the ability, and feel an irresistable urge to retire from life and become animal.
+Therions can live 80 to 100 years.
+Most do not grow weaker as they age, causing the Sagacious to theorize that therianthropy helps them maintain bodily strength and vigor.
+Therions do not die of old age, but eventually take on an animal's form forever.
 Remaining in the animal's shape so long causes their intelligence, personality, and memories to deteriorate until they fully become the animal.

 Most Therions form lifelong monogamous marriages and have several children.